 Seldovia is a tiny coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 242 people and just one neighborhood, Seldovia is the 62nd largest community in Alaska.

-Seldovia is a blue-collar town, with 43.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seldovia is generally considered to be a blue-collar town.
+43.02% of the Seldovia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seldovia is a city of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Seldovia who work in office and administrative support (19.77%), community and social services (8.14%), and teaching (6.98%).

-A relatively large number of people in Seldovia telecommute to their jobs.
-Overall, about 26.83% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 26.83% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Seldovia is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.